 4th-27th October 2019

-This project is one of the longest-term to date, and has been involving a long collaboration between Sara and contemporary artist Steven Heaton, which resulted in a curated solo exhibition, artist talk with art-historical presentation and Q&A and the production of a book, in course.
+This project is one of the longest-term to date, and has been involving a long collaboration between Sara and contemporary artist Steven Heaton, which resulted in a curated solo exhibition, artist talk with art-historical presentation and Q&A.

 Creative partnerships are one of the possible ways in which Sara works as freelance art historian, and they take each time a different form.
 In this case, Steven has been working on a new body of work, including paintings, block prints, mixed media and video pieces; as the work developed, Sara has been regularly visiting him in the studio, and they have been sharing long conversations – which have been recorded, as well as visits at various exhibitions.